Xilinx/SDAccel_Examples/vdotprod/README.md

-Vector Addition Example
+Vector Dot-Product Example
 ===============================

-This is a simple example of vector addition.
+This is a simple example of vector dotproduct operation.
 The purpose of this code is to introduce the user to application development in SDAccel.